StjerneIdioten/I3D-Blender-Addon/README.md

 * [Wiki](https://github.com/StjerneIdioten/I3D-Blender-Addon/wiki): The wiki will eventually contain information on all the features of the exporter
 * [VertexDezign Discord](https://discord.gg/GVfNFpM): There is an official support channel available for the exporter.
 For general questions etc.
 * [Redphoenix Youtube Showcase](https://www.youtube.com/watch?v=lRDPuKh9gow): Redphoenix has been to kind to create a youtube video showing all of the most important features
+* [Redphoenix Youtube Full Tutorial](https://www.youtube.com/watch?v=O1jBP9EVauU&t=4s): Redphoenix has also created a complete walkthrough of exporting a model through the addon

-I can also be reached several other places, I am not hard to find through my nickname.
+I can also be reached in several other places, I am not hard to find through my nickname.
 But please keep exporter related support to the official channels listed here.
 So it might come in handy for anyone else with the same problem.

 ## Sources